IBM-Bluemix-Docs/security-advisor/about.md

 * Pre-integrated {{site.data.keyword.cloud_notm}} services like Certificate Manager and Vulnerability Advisor
 * Network Insights
 * Activity Insights
-* IBM business partners like Neuvector and Twistlock
+* IBM business partners like NeuVector and Twistlock
 * Custom integrations with your other security tools